jc2820/canonical-cards/README.md

 ## To run this project

-1. Clone this repository and naviagate to the root folder
+1. Clone this repository and navigate to its root folder.
 2. Install node modules with `npm i`
 3. run the app with `npm start`.
-It should open your primary browser on the page when the run script completes but if not:
+It should open your primary browser on the correct page when the run script completes but if not:
 4. visit localhost:3000 in your browser when the run script is successful.

 ### tests